 7. Click Edit icon ( ) on Basic SAML Configuration.
 Enter https://gears.opswat.com as a placeholder for all parameters.
 Click Save.

-8. Click Edit icon ( ) on User Attributes & Claims: configure Unique User Identifier (Name ID) as user.mail by clicking on that claim and choose its format as email address and source attribute as user.mail
+8. Click Edit icon ( ) on User Attributes & Claims: configure Unique User Identifier (Name ID) format as EmailFormat and its value as a user's email by clicking on that claim and choose its format as email address and source attribute as user.mail or user.localprinciplename

 9. On SAML Signing Certificate section, you can now download the IdP configuration xml file by downloading Federation Metadata XML (for example, azure.xml).
 You can use this file to import to MetaAccess